KeaneKen/ALP-CALCULUS-KELOMPOK-3/README.md

 ```

 # 🛠️ How to use
-write "pip install ALP-CALC==0.1.0" at your terminal just the the photo below
+write "pip install ALP-CALC==0.1.0" at your terminal just like the photo below

 ![Image](https://github.com/user-attachments/assets/4749c9cc-e21f-4020-8036-c0ac42ef26ca)
 ### After that you can write this before writing your code